 Bills, Fines, and Blocks

 Books checked out from the library are generally due at the end of the current semester.
-All books checked out will be subject to recall; that is, the loan period of the item will be shortened and the book will be due and subject to overdue fines based on an earlier date.
+All books checked out will be subject to recall if needed by another user.
+In this case, you will be notified that the loan period of the item will be shortened and the book will be due and subject to overdue fines based on the earlier date.
 Keeping materials past the due date is inconsiderate and inconveniences other people.
 The table below shows the fines you will accumulate if you don’t return materials on time.
 Please remember the collection belongs to the college community and needs to be accessible to everyone.

 - All reserve materials: $1.00/hour with a maximum fine $100